 The unusual collaboration grew from equally unusual roots.
 Rather than imposing regulation, the European Commission encouraged platforms and NGOs to work together on this.
 Together, the three parties drew up a code of conduct on countering hate speech online (2016).
 To date, Dailymotion, Facebook, Google Plus, Instagram, Jeuxvideo, Microsoft, Snapchat, Twitter and YouTube have all signed on.
 Periodic assessments – fed by national NGO reports – have judged progress.
 You can find out more about this remarkable experiment on the European Commission code of conduct web page.
 Evidence from the monitoring exercise appears below as well.

-The Code defines illegal content online as laid down in the Framework Decision 2008/913/JHA, as "all conduct publicly inciting to violence or hatred directed against a group of persons or a member of such a group defined by reference to race, colour, religion, descent or national or ethnic origin, when carried out by the public dissemination or distribution of tracts, pictures or other material; Publicly condoning, denying or grossly trivialising crimes of genocide, crimes against humanity and war crimes […], when the conduct is carried out in a manner likely to incite violence or hatred against such a group or a member of such a group."
+The code itself draws on a definition laid down in the European Union’s framework decision on combating certain forms and expressions of racism and xenophobia by means of criminal law (2008).
+It defines hate speech as "all conduct publicly inciting to violence or hatred directed against a group of persons or a member of such a group defined by reference to race, colour, religion, descent or national or ethnic origin, when carried out by the public dissemination or distribution of tracts, pictures or other material; Publicly condoning, denying or grossly trivialising crimes of genocide, crimes against humanity and war crimes […], when the conduct is carried out in a manner likely to incite violence or hatred against such a group or a member of such a group."